UK aid cuts: Fund gender equality, protect women and girls

 Behind every lost pound there is story like Faduz’s.
 A mother unable to provide food or water for her children.
 A young girl who needs protection from violence left to face increased risk.
 An earthquake victim without the means to rebuild their homes and livelihoods.

-We need the UK government to know that we won’t stand for this.
-They must not turn away from people who face danger every day.
-Women who need access to vital supplies now more than ever.
-Instead, we must safeguard UK aid.
-So that a woman can protect herself, her family, her community.
-To build a safer and better life.
+The government must not turn away from people who face danger every day; women who need access to vital supplies now more than ever.

 Latest news from CARE